gabops/ansible-role-packages-os/README.md

 ```

 - The hierarchy of the variables, from lighter to heavier is:
-  1. packages_os_common
+  - packages_os_common
-  2. packages_os_group
+  - packages_os_group
-  3. packages_os_host
+  - packages_os_host
-  4. packages_os
+  - packages_os

-  This means that a package defined in package_os will overwrite any other definition in any other of the other variables.
+  This means that a package defined in package_os will overwrite any definition in any of the other variables.
 As the idea of
   package_os is to be defined normally in a playbook, makes sense to give more priority to it.

 - The the dictionaries `packages_os`, `packages_os_common` and `packages_os_group` use the same format.